LIKE IT NEVER HAPPENED

 Well, it may be true that Steve Morgan claimed he converted after the assault.
 However, Sándor neglected to mention that Steve was serving as a youth pastor in Kansas for a religion commonly referred to as Mormonism when he assaulted the child.
 As a result of the child’s outcry, Steve was arrested and fired from his church.

 The entire meeting left me completely confused.
-I thought for sure they would announce that Steve Morgan would be placed on administrative leave and that a third party investigation would be conducted—or at the very least, that he would step down from his leadership role in the Network.
-But no. They were just going to continue with business as usual and pretend like nothing had even happened.
+I thought for sure they would announce that Steve Morgan would be placed on administrative leave and that a third party investigation would be conducted—or at the very least, that Steve would step down from his leadership role in the Network.
+But no. They were just going to continue with business as usual and pretend like nothing ever happened.

 I just can not understand how Sándor Paull could justify Steve Morgan's behavior.